Where to go and what to do around our Regency town

 A Springtime treat is the Jazz Festival which always showcases some fantastic artists during late April and early May.
 Again, if the weather is onside you’ll find us with a picnic blanket and a bottle of red enjoying Jazz in the Gardens on a Sunday.
 There’s space for children to play and adults to relax and catch up with friends, always with a chilled soundtrack from the live open air stage.

 Keep an eye on the programme of events at the Everyman Theatre and the Town Hall, both less than five minutes’ walk from Purslane.
 They host world-famous comedians and orchestras, international ballets and more.
-It’s worth remembering two-courses from our Early Supper Menu can be turned around within an hour if you want to dine with us before an evening performance.
 The Centaur at Cheltenham Racecourse is also building a reputation for great music and comedy tours.

 Our opening HOURS